lambdaclass/zksync-era/core/node/da_clients/src/eigen/README.md

-TODO: UPDATE THIS FILE WITH CONTENTS OF V1 AND V2 CLIENTS

 # EigenDA Client

 EigenDA is as a high-throughput data availability layer for rollups.
 It is an EigenLayer AVS (Actively Validated